 Health center personnel need a username and password to log into the EHBs, which are then used to access, complete, and submit the health center's UDS Report.
-The EHBs supports the use of standard web browsers3 and provides electronic forms necessary to complete the Report.
-The PRE4 provides early access to the EHBs and is available in the fall.
+The EHBs supports standard web browsers2 and provides electronic forms necessary to complete the UDS Report.
+The PRE provides early access to the EHBs and is available in the fall.
 This allows health centers to: